isomerpages/mol-services/designoptions/00a-move-house(accordion).md

 related-housing-content:
   - title: Housing Finances as an HDB owner
     content: |
       As an HDB homeowner, there are [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} to make for an HDB housing loan.
-Find out what they are, and how to make payment for them.
+Find out more.

       You can refinance your HDB housing loan with one from a bank.
-However, please note that once you refinance your HDB housing loan with a bank, you cannot refinance that loan with HDB subsequently.
+However, you cannot refinance bank loans with HDB subsequently.
   - title: Detailed Guides
     content: |
       - [Buying an HDB flat](/government-services/buying-a-hdb/overview/)